ktaylor63/southeast/site/content/articles/north-carolina-dam-removal-helps-rocky-river-and-the-endangered-fish-that-lives-there.md

 {{< figure class="photo-center" src="/images/pages/reeves-lake-dewatered.jpg" alt="A reservoir with a substantial amount of water removed" caption="View of Reeves Lake after initial dewatering in 2017.
 Photo by Emily Wells, USFWS." >}}

 Demolition started in October, 2018.
 Construction equipment operators from the Service’s Aquatic Habitat Restoration Team worked for weeks chiseling away at the dam and associated features with amazing attention to detail, removing portions of the dam that been in place for almost 100 years.
 Contractors are currently planting seeds and grass along the river banks to minimize erosion and sedimentation into the Rocky River.

+{{< figure class="photo-center" src="/images/pages/hoosier-dam-heavy-machinery.jpg" alt="A large, bright orange backhoe moving boulders in the river" caption="Heavy machinery does the hard work of removing hammering away at the dam.
+Photo by Emily Wells, USFWS." >}}

 The river already has begun, and will continue, to regain its natural identity as a shallow stream flowing over boulders and bedrock outcrops, through pools and natural riffles over deposits of large woody debris.The removed stone will be used to create riffles and runs which are desirable features to increase instream habitat for mussels and fish.
 The team will revisit the site in the summer of 2019 to remove another small remnant rock dam almost a mile upstream and ensure there is nothing left but strategically placed rock resembling the natural stream system.